aranzaxd666/Auto-Backpork/README.md

 ## How to use

 - Make sure to have [Python](https://www.python.org/downloads/) installed.
-- Put you'r patched and signed sprx files inside the folder **"fakelib"**.
+- Put you're patched and signed sprx files inside the folder **"fakelib"**.
 - Once you have [Python](https://www.python.org/downloads/) run
 ```bash
  python main.py
 ```
-- You can choose between 3 mode : downgrade, decrypt or full, if you don't have the decrypted files of your games you can choose the full option otherwise choose downgrade (default one).
+- You can choose between 3 mode : downgrade, decrypt or full, if you don't have the decrypted files of you're games you can choose the full option otherwise choose downgrade (default one).
-- For the first option (input directory) put the directory of you'r game files.
+- For the first option (input directory) put the directory of you're game files.
-- For the second option (output directory) put the directory where you'r downgraded and signed game files should be save.
+- For the second option (output directory) put the directory where you're downgraded and signed game files should be save.
 - If you don't know what the others options are doing keep the default value.
-- When you are sure of you'r configuration simply type "y" to confirme.
+- When you are sure of you're configuration simply type "y" to confirme.
-- When it's done you should have all the game files downgraded and signed with the fakelib folder, you can now copy and replace you'r old game files (make sure fakelib is in the root of the game folder).
+- When it's done you should have all the game files downgraded and signed with the fakelib folder, you can now copy and replace you're old game files (make sure fakelib is in the root of the game folder).
-- Make sure to run the Backpork payload for every new games (you maybe have to run [chmod_rec](https://github.com/zecoxao/chmod_rec) too).
+- Make sure to run the Backpork payload (you maybe have to run [chmod_rec](https://github.com/zecoxao/chmod_rec) too).

 ### One line command
 You can also run a one line command, for exemple to simply downgrade to 7.00 and sign your game: